-The browser will complain about the certificate being not valid because by default Webmin uses untrusted self-signed certificate.
+The browser will complain about the certificate being not valid because by default, Webmin uses untrusted self-signed SSL certificate .

 Login to the Webmin web interface using your root or sudo user credentials:

-From here your can start configuring and managing your Ubuntu 18.04 server as per your requirement.
+From here, you can start configuring and managing your Ubuntu 18.04 server as per your requirement.

 To upgrade your Webmin installation when new releases are published, you can use the

 package manager normal upgrade procedure:

 sudo apt update